dbaranger/InteractionPoweR/README.md

 models in cross-sectional data sets where the term of interest is an interaction between two or three variables, also known as ‘moderation’ analyses.
-The package includes functions for simulating data sets, conducting power analyses, and plotting and interpreting results.
+The package includes functions for simulating data sets, conducting power analyses, conducting stability analyses, and plotting and interpreting results.
 Notable package features include (1) the ability to compute power for interactions between two continuous variables, (2) effect sizes are all specified as the cross-sectional Pearson’s correlation, (3) simulations do not assume that the interacting variables are independent, (4) any variable in the model, including the outcome, can have anywhere from 2 (i.e., binary) to 20 discrete values, and (5) analyses can incorporate the effects of reliability, both of the interacting variables, as well as of the outcome variable.

+Stability analyses for two-way interactions between continuous variables have been recently added.
+These include a new search function which returns the sample size or interaction effect size at which results stabilize.

 **For more information see our [tutorial paper](https://doi.org/10.1177/25152459231187531), the package